dajamiller/Capstone-Accounting-Ledger/README.md

-# Capstones-LTCA
+# Capstone-Accounting-Ledger
-a repository for java capstones through YUU  + LTCA
+first of 3 capstones for yuu ltca